htruong/htruong.github.io/hackable.md

 - Other than Canon, [Nikon cameras](https://nikonhacker.com/), and [Sony cameras](https://github.com/ma1co/OpenMemories-Tweak) all have models that are hackable.
 - TI Calculators: They are expensive brand new but seems a pretty fun target if you find one at Goodwill or a garage sale for a cheap price.
 They aren't fancy by today's standards in terms of hardware, but apparently there are active communities to hack them.
 - Chumby/Insignia Infocast 3: Good but outdated hardware, and it is no longer available.
-I have a lot of fond memories and good things to say about the Chumby. bunnie is a great person.
+I have a lot of fond memories and good things to say about the Chumby. bunnie -- the Chumby's creator, designed it to be hackable and he cares about your freedom too.
 - Everything supported by Rockbox: Could be dicey.
 - **Where to learn more**: Hackaday, rockbox wiki, other wikis.